ekramasif/Basic-Machine-Learning/README.md

 Have anything in mind that you think is awesome and would fit in this list?
 Feel free to send me a pull request!

-## Our valuable Contributors👩‍💻👨‍💻 :
+## Our Valuable Contributors👩‍💻👨‍💻 :

 <p align="center"><a href="https://github.com/ekramasif/Basic-Machine-Learning">
   <img src="https://contributors-img.web.app/image?repo=ekramasif/Basic-Machine-Learning" />